sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/Razor/Pages/Roadmap.razor.md

 ..but, at the present time at least, I don't see this package as needing much more than that.

-After that, might turn my attention to look at the inference package a bit more - maybe even implement some KBs that conceivably *could* be of use in a prod environment.
+After that, might turn my attention to look at the inference package a bit more - maybe even implement some KBs that conceivably *could* be of use in a "production" scenario.
 For example:

 * Further development of the linear resolution strategy, gradually heading towards SLD resolution.
 * Some improvements to the chaining knowledge bases.
 More flexibility when chaining.
 The current implementations are very constrained in their consideration of clauses, don't handle loops, etc.